Table of Contents

 You can also provide us with suggestions about other settings you wish to see in the Cloudways Platform.

 Under the Packages tab, you can choose to update the PHP version, Database version, enable/disable Elasticsearch, and install/uninstall Redis and Supervisord.
 Read more about the base packages deployed on your Cloudways server.

 PHP — Your new server is configured to use PHP 7.4 by default.
 You can always upgrade to the latest version, e.g., PHP 8.1, as per your requirements.
 Downgrading the PHP version has some limitations, so you can view which PHP versions you can upgrade or downgrade to currently.
 You can also check available PHP extensions/modules and the application compatibility with your chosen PHP version.

-MySQL — Our stack includes MariaDB 10.4 as a default database of your web application.
+MySQL — Our stack includes MariaDB 10.4 as the default database of your web application.
 You can always upgrade to the latest version, e.g., MariaDB 10.6, as per your requirements.
 You can not downgrade MariaDB packages.